 Funding

 Contracts are distributed early in the spring term inviting continuing students to apply for financial support for the following year.
-Students can also apply for need-based aid (Work Study, grants, and low-interest loans payable after graduation) through the Financial Aid Office.
+Students can apply for need-based aid (Work Study, grants, and low-interest loans payable after graduation) through the Office of Student Financial Aid Services.

 Graduate Assistantships